Trump opens the door to persecuting the opposition and threatens to shut down critical television stations.

 The censorship of Kimmel's show and the labeling of anti-fascism as a "terrorist organization" are the latest episodes in the US president's repressive campaign.

-Kirk's murder has only been one more pretext to leave euphemisms behind in a political and social arena where the ultraconservative movement has always considered the left to be the enemy.
+Kirk's murder has only been one more pretext to leave behind euphemisms in a political and social arena where the ultraconservative movement has always considered the left to be the enemy.
 Trump's return to the White House was a necessary condition to free the United States from what they call "the agenda." woke".
 The summer of the campaign, Kevin Roberts, the president of the Heritage Foundation –the think tank ultraconservative behind Project 2025–, explained on Steve Bannon's podcast: "For the first time in history, the conservative movement in that country is as organized as they are [the left].
 What we're building here is not just for 2025, it's for the next century of America."
 He added: "I want to be part of what I call the second American revolution, which will happen bloodlessly if the left allows it."

 Trump, consciously or not, is driving this "second American revolution" surrounded by loyalists who don't stop him and also by some of the authors of Project 2025.
 The chairman of the Federal Communications Commission (FCC), Brendan Carr, who threatened to use the network –"We can do it willingly or by force"–, is one of the authors of the document.
 Like border czar Thomas Homan, who has cracked down on migrants, and the president's advisor, Stephen Miller, the great ideologue behind the campaign of mass deportations.